davestewart/davestewart-content/content/archive/projects/tools/double-o/index.md

 If you're a seasoned developer working with real MVC frameworks, this is what you've been waiting for.
 If you're a WordPress stalwart, or more of a hobby programmer, welcome to a wonderful new world.

-It's currently in Beta, and will be launching sometime before the end of 2013.
-To take part in the Beta test, sign up [here](http://davestewart.polldaddy.com/s/double-o-beta-sign-up).

 ## Links

 - [double-o.io](https://double-o.io)